AnyChart/docs.anychart.com/Basic_Charts/Bar_Chart.md

 Please note that in AnyChart single-series bar charts are, technically speaking, composed of one-element bar groups, so you should use {api:anychart.charts.Cartesian#barGroupsPadding}barGroupsPadding(){api} to configure the padding between bars.
 In the following sample it is set to 0:

 ```
-// create a bar series and set the data
+// create a bar series
 var series = chart.bar(data);

 // set the padding between bar groups